MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 To create a multilingual survey, you must first add the languages and then add translations for each of the added language.

-When you create a multilingual survey, you can also allow respondents to choose their preferred language from the language selector at the upper-right corner of the survey.
-More information: [Allow respondents to change survey language](#allow-respondents-to-change-survey-language)
+When you create a multilingual survey, you can also allow or restrict respondents to choose their preferred language from the language selector at the upper-right corner of the survey.
+More information: [Restrict respondents to change survey language](#restrict-respondents-to-change-survey-language)

 ![Select a language for the survey.](media/select-survey-lang.png "Select a language for the survey")